Felony & Misdemeanor Crimes in Iowa & Nebraska

 - Trespassing

-- Indecent Exposure
+- Indecent exposure

 Statistics for Felonies & Misdemeanors in Iowa & Nebraska

-The following statistics offer some key insights about criminal offenses in Iowa and Nebraska, including average sentences and types of crimes committed:
+These statistics offer some key insights about criminal offenses in Iowa and Nebraska, including average sentences and types of crimes committed:

 - While a Class A felony in Iowa is the most serious and punishable by life imprisonment, the equivalent Class I felony in Nebraska is subject to the death penalty.